racket/typed-racket/rfcs/text/0000-basic-typed-contracts.md

     intersection" and in the thesis this is the `comb` operator.

 As far as subtyping goes, `(Contract S T)` and `(FlatContract S T)` is contravariant in `S` and covariant in `T`.
+And a `FlatContract` type is a subtype of a `Contract` type according to the same variance conditions.

 ## How the feature would be implemented

 The MS thesis linked up top gives type rules formalizing what I walked through in the guide-level explanation.
-It also discuss some of the implementation techniques used.
+It also discuss some of the implementation techniques used for macro-based combinators like `->i`.

-(The current implementation may have some support for this part of the RFC, too.)
+Adding the *types* to TR is just like adding other types: define new type constructors with the proper variance, define aliases (e.g. `FlatContract` as a union type), extend the parser/pretty printer, and add cases to the subtyping procedure.

 ## Corner cases